playfulprogramming/playfulprogramming/content/blog/hard-grids-and-baselines-android-design-fidelity/index.md

 So today I’m going to talk about Android’s `TextViews`; how they behave in comparison to design tools, and how to take full control of them, **as a designer.**

-<blockquote class="bigBlock">The goal is to ensure the implementation is perfect without taking time off feature development.</blockquote>
+> The goal is to ensure the implementation is perfect without taking time off feature development.

 In this post, I’ll walk you through how to make text components for Figma that can be easily implemented on Android, with code snippets and explanations.
 This post is also helpful for developers to understand [**why they should move that button `3px` to the left.**](https://library.gv.com/why-you-should-move-that-button-3px-to-the-left-c012e5ad32f7)